Vicente do Rego Monteiro: Biography

 Vicente do Rego Monteiro was part of a rich Pernambuco family in Recife.
 His mother was a professor and his father a businessman.
 He was born December 19, 1899.
 He was known for being a Brazilian painter, poet and sculptor, by 1911 he went to Paris, in company of his older sister.
 He attended a course, for little time, at the Académie Julian, as well as the academies Colarossi and the Grande Chaumiére.
 At those academies he established close friendships with Parisian Modernists.
-With precocious talent, in 1913 and 1914 he showed his art for the first time by participating in the Hall of the Independent Artists (Salons des Indépendents), in the French capital.
+With precocious talent, in 1913 and 1914 he showed his art for the first time by participating in the Hall of the Independent Artists (Salon des Indépendants), in the French capital.
 He returned to Brazil in 1917, and established himself in Rio de Janeiro and Recife.
 In Rio de Janeiro he sculpted a bust of Rui Barbosa and a maquette for the heroes of the 1817 revolution monument.
 The following year Rego Monteiro worked on a drawing series inspired by the dancer Pavlova and created a ballet of indigenous legends of Brazil.
 Two years later, in Recife, he did his first individual sample, presenting in 1920 and 1921 in Rio de Janeiro, in São Paulo and Recife.
 Eventually he settled in Recife after a heart attack.